 Last month you heard a lot about domestic violence in the news.
 It must have been difficult, I understand.
 I grew up living with domestic violence from the time I was 5 until my late teens.
 I know what it feels like.
 I also know of millions of other people who experienced the same thing.

 What does it mean to grow up with domestic violence?

 From a young person’s standpoint, domestic violence is violence between your parents or violence towards a parent — perhaps from a stepparent or a significant other.
 This is Childhood Domestic Violence (CDV).
 The violence can be physical or non physical.
 I can’t tell you how often I hear, “there wasn’t any physical violence between my parents, but the words they used — to me — I felt them physically.”

-When I was young this was never discussed; that wasn’t good, but I can’t imagine what it’s like for you when something about the NFL comes up.
+When I was young this was never discussed; that wasn’t good, but I can’t imagine what it was like for you last month when something about the NFL came up.
 For you, it’s not another story or a reporter with a “witty” perspective.
 For you, it’s your life.
 Perhaps in your home, if it’s on the television, everyone just ignores it, feeling the anxiety inside, like they are walking on eggshells.
 Or maybe the TV gets turned off.
 You shouldn’t have to live with this.
 We are sorry.